statesman/question-of-restraint-analysis/README.md

 `jupyter notebook`

-Or you can use the requirements.txt file to load into your virtual environment of choice.
+Or you can use the `requirements.txt` file to load into your virtual environment of choice.

+## Just looking?

+You can browse the analysis in this github repo by going into the `notebooks` folder and viewing each file there.
+That will load the Jupyter Notebook with their results.
+Be sure to check out [the series](https://apps.statesman.com/question-of-restraint/) and the [database of cases](http://apps.statesman.com/question-of-restraint/data/).